aws-observability/aws-o11y-recipes/docs/index.md

 ![o11y space](images/search.png)

+!!! info "License"
+    All recipes published on this site are available via the [MIT-0][mit0] license, a modification to the usual MIT license that removes the requirement for attribution.

 ## How to contribute

 Start a [discussion][discussion] on what you plan to do and we take it from there.